 During testing, the mainsail battens fouled in the lazy jacks more often than not since the lazy jacks were only a few inches apart to start with.
 So I rigged twings from the ends of the spreaders to the upper eyes to pull the lazy jacks apart about 2′.
-This forms a sort of funnel (as you can see in the first picture) and gives the mainsail plenty of room to flail around in without the battens fouling.
+This forms a sort of funnel (as you can see in the first picture) and gives the mainsail plenty of room to flail around without the battens fouling.

 The sail cradle/lazy jacks work well out on the water.
 I can point Summer Dance into the wind and drop the mainsail neatly into the cradle in seconds.
 When we’re tied off at the dock, the cradle makes flaking the mainsail properly easier than before because it’s partly done already.

 The beauty of the system is really in the shock cords.
 For stowing, you can stretch them to hook onto whatever hardware you already have that is convenient.
 When I have the mainsail tied up and covered, I simply unhook the middles of the shock cords from the hammock hooks.
-This slackens the whole system so that it’s out of the way when it comes time to hoist the sail again and the lazy jacks don’t affects the sail shape.
+This slackens the whole system so that it’s out of the way when it comes time to hoist the sail again and the lazy jacks don’t affect the sail shape.
 I can also pull the slack down for the night and loop it under one of the cleats on the mast to prevent mast ringing.

 When it comes time to put Summer Dance on the trailer, I unhook the ends of the shock cords from the boom, clip them into the lower eye straps and loop the slack under the mast cleats.
 This holds the whole system neatly out of the way until next time.

-I’ve been using this lazy jack system continuously for two years and I still like it.
+I’ve been using this lazy jack system continuously for five years and I still like it.
 The shock cord hasn’t yet stretched to the point where it needs to be replaced yet and the rest of the system hasn’t experience any noticeable wear.

 If I had to do it over again, the only modification that I would make is to eliminate the top segment entirely and instead secure the middle segment to eye straps mounted at the midpoints of the spreaders.
 This would simplify the system a little and it would solve one small problem.

-It would simplify the system because besides the top segment, the twings would no longer be necessary.
+It would simplify the system because, besides the top segment, the twings would no longer be necessary.
 The spreaders would hold the lazy jacks open instead.
 See the picture of the spreader above for how close to the spreader the top of the middle segment is already, only inches away.